brittlewis12/apprenticeship/code-challenges/ultimate-tic-tac-toe.md

 ##### Constraints

-- Use Ruby as a language
+- Use Ruby or JavaScript as a language
 - Adhere to object-oriented design principles
 - Use a standard 3x3 tic-tac-toe board
 - The solution should exist as a public GitHub repository